karuppiah7890/tce-kcd-workshop/README.md

 Default output format [None]:
 ```

+Note: ⚠️ Here we assume that the AWS account's credentials has enough access to create a Kubernetes Cluster which means access to create different kinds of resources like - Cloud Formation Stacks, EC2 instances, Security Groups, Internet Gateways, Network Interfaces, Elastic Load Balancers (ELB), Virtual Private Cloud (VPC), Sub networks, Route Tables, NAT Gateways.
+We also assume that the AWS account has enough quota and available resources (based on current usage and quota) to create these resources for the Kubernetes Cluster

 ## Step 3: Create the Management Cluster

 We will be using the Kickstart Web UI to create our cluster